kintone-workshops/ai-kintone-gallery/docs/Workshop_Steps.md

         const isoDateString = date.toISOString(); // Automatically manages timezone and daylight savings time!
 ```

-Next, we have to convert our raw base64 image data to an image file to upload to Kintone.
-We provided a handy function on line 15, `b64toBlob(base64, type)` which will do the heavy lifting for us.
+Next, we must convert our raw base64 image data to an image file to upload to Kintone.
+We provided a handy function on line 15, `b64toBlob(base64, type)`, which will do the heavy lifting for us.
 Let's pass our base64 data into it, and convert that blob to a file object:

 ```js
     generateButton.onclick = () => {